-That couple in your life with young kids would appreciate nothing more than a night out sans the little ones—but babysitters these days are expensive.
-That's where your act of kindness comes in.
-By offering to babysit completely free of charge, you can give your friends the night out they've been longing for and they won't have to sacrifice a single penny.
+That couple in your life with young kids would appreciate nothing more than a night out sans the little ones—but babysitters are expensive.
+That's where your random act of kindness comes in.
+By offering to babysit completely free of charge, you can give your friends the night out they've been longing for, and they won't have to sacrifice a single penny.

-Do a small act of kindness for the planet and throw out any litter you see while walking down the street.
-According to the Department of Environment and Conservation, something like a piece of cardboard can take as long as two months to breakdown, and so every piece of garbage that you put into a proper receptacle makes a huge different for the environment.
+Do a small randoms act of kindness for the planet and throw out any litter you see while walking down the street.
+According to Australia's Department of Environment and Conservation, something like a piece of cardboard can take as long as two months to break down, so every piece of garbage that you put into a proper receptacle makes a huge difference for the environment.

 It's not easy posting pictures on the internet and leaving yourself vulnerable to the scrutiny of strangers who never seem to have anything nice to say—so the next time you're scrolling through Instagram and notice that a friend has just uploaded a selfie, make sure to let them know how wonderful they look.

 Show your partner how much you care by writing them a secret love note and leaving it in their purse or briefcase to find later.
-In the middle of the day, your significant other will be pleasantly surprised by your sweet act of kindness (and they never have to know that it required minimal effort and zero money on your part).
+In the middle of the day, your significant other will be pleasantly surprised by your sweet (and somewhat random) act of kindness.
+(And they never have to know that it required minimal effort and zero money on your part.)

-Instead of birthday gifts, ask friends to donate to charity.
+18. Instead of birthday gifts, ask friends to donate to a local charity.

 Make time in your busy schedule to catch up with an old friend whom you haven't seen in a while.
 Both you and your friend will benefit from the long-overdue get-together—after all, nothing makes for a good mood quite like reminiscing with someone who remembers you from way back when.

 Show your thanks for those risking their lives overseas by writing a letter via Operation Gratitude.
-Being in a foreign country in the middle of a war can get lonely, and the soldier on the receiving end of the letter you write will definitely appreciate hearing that his or her efforts aren't going unnoticed.
+Being in a foreign country in the middle of combat can get lonely, and the soldier on the receiving end of the letter you write will definitely appreciate hearing that their efforts aren't going unnoticed.